Dear members of the Institute of Neurogenetics and dear visitors of our website,

 Human studies and cohort recruitment have been discontinued until further notice.
 We are working on developing solutions for patients already enrolled in ongoing clinical trials.

-Access to the laboratories and offices of the Institute of Neurogenetics has been restricted and is tightly monitored to ensure that no more than one person at a time is present in a laboratory or office room.
+Access to the laboratories and offices of the Institute of Neurogenetics has been restricted and is tightly monitored to ensure that no more than two people at a time is present in a laboratory or office room.

 Any member of the Institute that is symptomatic, has been in contact with a person who contracted the virus (affected or unaffected) or returned from an at-risk area, has been advised not to come to the Institute and to report to a local doctor or dial 116117.

 For current information on the Covid-19 situation in Germany, please visit the following websites: https://www.bundesgesundheitsministerium.de/coronavirus.html and https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/nCoV_node.html